 Public transport: From Bologna, you can reach Brisighella by train via Faenza (sometimes it’s train+bus, depending on the schedule).
 The journey is about 1 hour/ 1 hour 15 minutes.
 Several high-speed trains every hour connect Milano Centrale to Bologna Centrale, in 60-75 minutes.

-Car hire: I like a lot traveling by train and public transport, but a car certainly gives more freedom to explore.
-Renting a car at the airport and main train stations is easy, but beware that in the cities getting around is not easy, and parking is often even more difficult.
+Car hire: I like a lot traveling by train and public transport, but a car certainly allows more freedom.
+Renting a car at the airport and main train stations is easy.
+However, beware that in the cities getting around is not easy, and parking is often even more difficult.

 + + + + +

 Accommodations, Restaurants, and Shopping.